 Which are the main tax deadlines in Italy?

-The Italian tax year is the same as the calendar year and it runs from January 1st to December 31st; 2020 tax season requires you to file taxes for income and expenses incurred during 2019.
+The Italian tax year is the same as the calendar year, running from January 1st to December 31st; the 2020 tax season is about income and expenses incurred during 2019.

 Check also the video below for more informations about this.